VirtoCommerce/vc-module-skyflow/README.md

 Vault -> Service Accounts -> Add Service Account
 1. Use name `Payment form account`  and assign the role `Vault writer`.
 2. Use name `Integrations account` and assign the role `Integrations invoker`.
-To download the `credentials.json` files for each service account and keep it on the safe place.
+Download the `credentials.json` files for each service account and keep them on the secure place.

 #### Creating Authorize.NET SkyFlow Connection